gerardbyrne/katacoda-scenarios/css/step4.md

    **`./assets/Step4StarterHTML.html`{{open}}**
      &nbsp;

    Now we want to add a Bootstrap row to hold our label for the home type select control.
-We have all the codd required for the HTML control so it is only a matter of adding the required row div and the column divs.
+We have all the code required for the HTML control so it is only a matter of adding the required row div and the column divs.

 2. Within the comments for our existing row 8 we will add a div for a row.